Nathan-Nesbitt/CodeSummary/README.md

 pip install CodeSummary
 ```

 This must be run on python 3.7.
+If you run into errors claiming that you are
+missing dependencies it is likely because PyTorch 1.6 is not available for your
+system and you will have to manually install it.

 ## Running your own models